darthsoup/laravel-whmcs/README.md

 ## Usage

-You can call your WHMCS API directly by calling the `\WHMCS::{WHMCSAPIFUNCTION}` facade.
+You can call your WHMCS API directly by calling the facade `\Whmcs::{WHMCSAPIFUNCTION}`.

-This also works with custom API functions contained in your WHMCS API folder.
+This also works with any custom API functions contained in your WHMCS API folder.

 ### Examples